 The baseline model considers only the exchange of policymaker time for information.
 Access is purchased by truth-telling, the worth of which depends on policy issue salience.
-However, it is well understood that lobbies also exchange other resources for policy favors, which has created significant regulatory concerns regarding the quality of policy outcomes.31 We now consider the implications of transfers from special interests to policymakers.
+However, it is well understood that lobbyists also exchange other resources for policy favors, which has created significant regulatory concerns regarding the quality of policy outcomes.
+We now consider the implications of transfers from special interests to policymakers.
 These can be viewed as representing payments used to either gain a policymaker's attention and access (Austen-Smith, 1995; Lohmann, 1995; Austen-Smith, 1998; Cotton, 2009, 2012; Cotton and Dellis, 2016; Schnakenberg, 2017) or to enhance a policymaker's ability to enact policies (Hall and Deardorff, 2006; Ellis and Groll, 2020).
-The questions that arise are who pays how much to whom and why, and how do side payments affect our results concerning information transmission?
+"The questions that arise are, how do side payments affect information transmission, and how do they affect the volume of lobbying.